 - Ensure that the Harvard Library has instilled across the libraries the responsible management of critical research information for constituents.

-- Brenda Bernier, Preservation, Conservation and Digital Imaging
+- Brenda Bernier, James Needham Chief Conservator and Head of Weissman Preservation Center, Preservation, Conservation and Digital Imaging

-- Andrea Goethals, Preservation, Conservation and Digital Imaging
+- Andrea Goethals, Manager of Digital Preservation and Repository Services, Preservation, Conservation and Digital Imaging

-- Kathryn Hammond Baker, Countway Library of Medicine
+- Kathryn Hammond Baker, Deputy Director of the Center for the History of Medicine, Countway Library

-- Connie Rinaldo, Ernst Mayr Library of the Museum of Comparative Zoology
+- Connie Rinaldo, Librarian of the Ernst Mayr Library of the Museum of Comparative Zoology

-- Tracey Robinson, Harvard University Information Technology/ Library Technology Services
+- Tracey Robinson, Managing Director, Library Technology Services, Harvard University Information Technology